 Your web development professional needs to consider all areas where speed can be improved.
 This includes using progressive JPEGs, understanding when to use PNG8 vs PNG24, and optimizing all files and assets on page load.

 Similarly, failing to compress images can result in usability issues.
-Files are readily compressed with photo management software, before being exported for the web.
-And in some cases, using a smaller image size is all that’s needed to facilitated faster loading speeds.
+Files are readily compressed with photo management software before being exported for the web.
+And in some cases, using a smaller image size is all that's needed to facilitate faster loading speeds.

 The best web developers maintain SEO awareness, optimizing during each stage of website design and development.
 An SEO checklist helps manage the details and ensures a tight campaign and a website that can scale as your needs grow.